-An extensive study of rechargeable batteries as alternatives to running self winding clocks has been conducted by us.
+An extensive study of rechargeable batteries as alternatives to running self winding clocks has been conducted by us since 2003, as battery technology has evolved.
 We’ve used Enersys spiral wound lead-acid rechargeable cells in our Model 1900R and Model 1900R2 for years, but have moved away from them.
 They are great but need to be charged very frequently–even though they are capable of powering a self winding clock for well over the time you need between charges to keep the batteries healthy.
 Therefore they tend to be degraded by simply using them.
 We no longer recommend them, except for customers that want to float charge their batteries.
 If you float charge them, they will last 10 years and are a great way to power the clock from an AC outlet while maintaining battery backup.
 Contact us if interested in this approach; the Model 1900R2 can be made available as a special build.

 Our latest (and standard) rechargeable, the Model 1900R3, uses a LiFePO4 battery internally.
-This is the safest of all lithium chemistries, but that doesn’t mean you should abuse them.
-We don’t recommend float charging them, because there is very little data on whether this is good or bad.
-We have been using them in our clocks for over 5 years now, and they show none of the cycle degradation that the earlier lead-acid based 1900R and 1900R2 showed even after a few years.
+This is the safest of all lithium chemistries, but do follow the instructions and don’t abuse them.
+We steer away from float charging them, because there is very little data on whether this is good or bad.
+Otherwise, we have been using them in our clocks for over 8 years now, and they show none of the cycle degradation that the earlier lead-acid based 1900R and 1900R2 showed even after a few years.
 Customers have given us similar feedback on the Model 1900R3.

 We also offer a 24-volt Model 1900R3 for Telcos.
 It’s the pinnacle of convenience for powering Telcos.